-This document provides a Binational Strategy for PBDEs to focus efforts of the Governments of Canada and the United States, in cooperation and consultation with State and Provincial governments, Tribal governments, First Nations, Métis, municipal governments, watershed management agencies, other local public agencies, and the public to in implementing risk mitigation and management actions aimed at reducing PBDEs in the Great Lakes region.
+This document provides a Binational Strategy for PBDEs to focus efforts of the Governments of Canada and the United States, in cooperation and consultation with State and Provincial governments, Tribal governments, First Nations, Métis, municipal governments, watershed management agencies, other local public agencies, and the public in implementing risk mitigation and management actions aimed at reducing PBDEs in the Great Lakes basin.
 The Parties and their partners will use this strategy as guidance to identify, prioritize, and implement actions to reduce CMCs.
 Strategy options are organized under five categories: Regulations and Other Risk Mitigation and Management; Compliance Promotion and Enforcement; Pollution Prevention; Monitoring, Surveillance, and Other Research; and Domestic Water Quality.
-The Parties commit to incorporating, to the extent feasible, options outlined herein in their decisions on programs, funding, and staffing, but implementation would take place by agencies with mandates to undertake work in these areas.
 As noted in the GLWQA, the Parties' obligations are subject to the appropriation of funds in accordance with their respective procedures.
+The Strategy is a compilation of recommendations that can be considered by a variety of stakeholders, including industry, academia, and non-government organizations.
+In addition, some of the recommendations reflect work that the parties are already performing.

 PBDEs are a group of chemical compounds comprised of 209 theoretical congeners, a sub-group of which have been used as flame retardants in a wide variety of products since the 1970s.
-PBDEs were sold commercially in three mixtures identified by their primary homolog group of individual congeners: pentabromodiphenyl ether (c-pentaBDE), octabromodiphenyl ether (c-octaBDE), and decabromodiphenyl ether (c-decaBDE).
+PBDEs were sold commercially in three mixtures: commercial pentabromodiphenyl ether (PentaBDE), commercial octabromodiphenyl ether (OctaBDE), and decabromodiphenyl ether (DecaBDE).
 PBDE congeners as a chemical class are persistent, toxic and bioaccumulate in tissue, which can result in high exposure levels in humans and other biota.